-According to the report, U.S. greenhouse gas emissions peaked in 2007 and declined through 2015.
+According to the report, US greenhouse gas emissions peaked in 2007 and declined throughout 2015.
 However, the majority of emissions reductions came from energy efficiency.
-The increased use of low-carbon alternatives such as renewables are also a good way to reduce emissions.
+The increased use of low-carbon alternatives such as renewables are also a way to reduce emissions².

 Carbon Budget America: Climate Actions

-By 2030, further emissions reductions will be needed to meet the Obama Administration’s stated goal of reducing the U.S. contribution to the global emissions increase by 26% to 28% below 2005 levels.
-The report considers three possible future scenarios: no additional action; steps to meet current Paris commitments; and no further action.
+By 2025, further emissions reductions will be needed to meet the Obama Administration’s stated goal of reducing the US’ contribution to the global emissions increase by 26% to 28% below 2005 levels³.
+The report considers three possible future scenarios: no additional action, steps to meet current Paris commitments and no further action.
 The report examines the costs and benefits of taking each of these actions.

-Not taking significant action to reduce emissions after 2030 will probably increase U.S. temperatures by 3°C to 5.4°C by 2090.
-Even taking action will likely be insufficient to meet the Paris Agreement goal of preventing increases of 2°C.
+If no significant action is taken to reduce emissions after 2030, US temperatures will most likely increase by 3°C to 5.4°C by 2090.
+Even if action is taken, it will most likely be insufficient to meet the Paris Agreement goal of preventing increases of 2°C.

-Expanding on recent work by the New Climate Economy (NCO) shows that for the U.S. economy, climate action is also an economic opportunity.
-By investing in a diverse portfolio of renewable energies and other low-carbon technologies, the U.S. can grow its economy.
-Furthermore, it could create jobs and reduce emissions at a lower cost than we currently pay to pollute.
+Expanding on recent work by the New Climate Economy (NCO), climate action is also an economic opportunity for the US economy.
+By investing in a diverse portfolio of renewable energies and other low-carbon technologies, the US can grow its economy.
+It could create jobs and reduce emissions at a lower cost than we currently pay to pollute.
 A carbon budget is the maximum rate at which emissions reductions can take place to avoid exceeding the 2°C target.

 Four ways to meet the target

-- Clean Power Plan and a global carbon price in combination: the U.S. will probably reduce emissions by 82% below 2005 levels by 2030.
+- Clean Power Plan and a global carbon price: The US will probably reduce emissions by 82% below 2005 levels by 2030⁵